monicashver/GradeChecker/README.md

 # How to get started
+You'll have to install gulp-notify
-Requires Selenium - get it here: http://www.seleniumhq.org Requires your student number and ROSI pin.
+Just copy: `npm install gulp-notify` into your terminal Requires Selenium - get it here: http://www.seleniumhq.org

+Requires your student number and ROSI pin.

-Will probably add Acorn compatibility soon.
+Will add Acorn compatibility soon.